 CABINET VISION “Changed Staff Mindset” on Design

-Having installed CABINET VISION at the start of the year, a company specialising in manufacturing technical furniture mainly for CCTV control rooms, says the woodworking software has changed the mindset of its staff.
+Having installed CABINET VISION at the start of the year, a company specializing in manufacturing technical furniture mainly for CCTV control rooms, says the woodworking software has changed the mindset of its staff.

 “It’s so easy to use it’s allowed our staff with no training or experience of design software to design and machine parts,” says Steve Mitchell-Yorke, Manufacturing Manager for Intech Solutions.